List of wave power projects: Parasitic Power Pack (P3)

 The Parasitic Power Pack (P3) was developed in 2007–2008, by Paul Mario Koola at Knowledge Based Systems, Inc. (KBSI).
 It was designed to provide power for “free floating” buoy systems deployed in Distributed Sensor Networks by the submarine fleet of the U.S. Navy.
 It was designed to produce a steady power output of 40 milliwatts from wave motion, with a capacity to store at least 60 joules of energy.
 It was patented in 2009.

 Sea Power

 Sea Power Ltd is an Irish company based in Enniscrone, County Sligo, developing the Surface-following attenuator Seapower device since 2008.
 In October 2016, Sea Power planned to deploy a 1/4 scale prototype at the Marine & Renewable Energy Test Site in Galway Bay.

-The Sea Power Platform was developed within the Wave Energy Scotland Novel Wave Energy Converter call stages 1 and 2 between 2015 and 2017, including tank testing at FloWaveTT.
+The Sea Power Platform was developed within the Wave Energy Scotland Novel Wave Energy Converter call stages 1 and 2 between 2015 and 2017, including tank testing at the FloWave Ocean Energy Research Facility.

 By 2019, Sea Power had teamed up with MarkZero Prototypes, based in Connecticut, for the "wave to water" programme run by the US Department of Energy.